bnb-chain/bep3-deputy/spec/state_machine.md

 ## Overview

 This doc describes lifecycle of two types of swap request:
-+ swap from binance chain to other chain
++ swap from bnb chain to other chain
-+ swap from other chain to binance chain
++ swap from other chain to bnb chain

 There would be many intermediate statuses during the lifecycle of a swap request.
 Deputy is responsible for managing these statuses and send corresponding txs timely.
-For example, a swap request from other chain to binance chain will start at when HTLT tx confirmed by blockchain, and the lifecycle will end at when deputy claimed tokens if everything goes well or the lifecycle will end at when user refund tokens if there is something wrong.
+For example, a swap request from other chain to bnb chain will start at when HTLT tx confirmed by blockchain, and the lifecycle will end at when deputy claimed tokens if everything goes well or the lifecycle will end at when user refund tokens if there is something wrong.

 The below parts describe all statuses a swap request may go through.

-## Swap from binance chain to other chain
+## Swap from bnb chain to other chain

 ![](./assets/bep2_to_other.png)

-## Swap from other chain to binance chain
+## Swap from other chain to bnb chain

 ![](./assets/other_to_bep2.png)